aaron-grau/curic/react/projects/pokedex/pokedex_i.md

 * Import `createStore` from the `redux` package.
 * Import our `RootReducer`.

-Redux's `createStore` function accepts the following parameters:
+Redux's `createStore` function accepts the following parameters: the reducer, an optional `preloadedState`, and any enhancers like as middleware.
-  * the reducer;
-  * an optional `preloadedState`;
-  * and any enhancers like as middleware.

 * For now, call `createStore` and pass it our imported `RootReducer`.
 We will come back to the other arguments later.
 * Wrap the creation of the store in a `configureStore` function.
 Like so:

   ```js